philhuang74/CaliforniaHousing_Pic16BProject/README.md

 In the terminal,

-1. Make 'Web_page' the current directory in cmd: cd Pic16BProject/Web_page
+1. Make 'Web_page' the current directory in cmd:
+`cd Pic16BProject/Web_page`

 2. Activate the customized PIC16B environment:
-conda activate PIC16
+`conda activate PIC16B`

-3. Enable the Flask debug mode by setting the environment to development.*Remark: on Windows, you might use `set FLASK_ENV = development` in cmd.*: export FLASK_ENV=development
+3. Enable the Flask debug mode by setting the environment to development.*Remark: on Windows, you might use `set FLASK_ENV = development` in cmd.*:
+`export FLASK_ENV=development`

-4. Start the development server: flask run
+4. Start the development server:
+`flask run`

 5. In your web browser, go to http://localhost:5000/ or the recommended server stated in terminal.

-*Remark: in some cases on Windows, try to directly use `activate PIC16/Or any other environment in your anaconda` in stead of using `conda activate PIC16`.
+*Remark: in some cases on Windows, try to directly use `activate PIC16B/Or any other environment in your anaconda` instead of using `conda activate PIC16B`.
 You can list all discoverable environments with `conda info --envs` in cmd.*

 `.DS_Store` files are unique to each computer system, therefore they have been deleted to avoid merge conflicts and to ensure this project folder is usable for everyone. `ipynb_checkpoint` directories have also been deleted for better version control.